JimmyTan2000/SiT/README.md

 We have adapted the original SiT repository to perform the following:

 - [x] Adapt the training script (train.py) for single class.
-- [x] Adapt the training script so that it ingest directly the numoy arrays for training instead of jpg files (using dataset.py).
+- [x] Adapt the training script so that it ingest directly the numpy arrays for training instead of jpg files (using dataset.py).
 - [x] Shift the gaussian mean to poses instead of mean 0.
 - [x] Implement bf16 training to save CUDA memory.
 - [x] Separate the evaluation from the training loop to prevent CUDA out of memory.